Carroted/BetterPrefs/README.md

 BetterPrefs is a replacement for Unity's PlayerPrefs that aims to add features that PlayerPrefs is lacking, such as support for multiple saves, save import/export and even more data types, such as booleans, Vector2s and Vector3s.

+BetterPrefs is designed to be similar to PlayerPrefs, so switching is super easy.

 License: [MIT](https://opensource.org/licenses/MIT)

 ## Features